US tax breaks lure European clean tech companies as EU lags - KESQ

 The law aims to kick-start the U.S. transition away from climate-changing fossil fuels with tax credits and rebates that favor clean technology made in North America.

-It blindsided Europe when it became law in August, putting the U.S. on course to eclipse the continent in the global push to reduce carbon emissions and leaving European leaders fuming over rules that favor American products, threatening to suck green investment from Europe and spark a subsidy race.
+It blindsided the EU when it became law in August, putting the U.S. on course to eclipse the 27-nation bloc in the global push to reduce carbon emissions and leaving EU leaders fuming over rules that favor North American products, threatening to suck green investment from Europe and spark a subsidy race.

 Executives, simply looking for the most money they can get to boost their businesses, are hailing the U.S. program’s simplicity.
 Some complain that the EU plan is underwhelming, confusing and bureaucratic, putting Europe at risk of falling behind in the green energy transition, notably as the auto industry moves to EVs.